 CYNGOR CYMUNED LLANSADWRN COMMUNITY COUNCIL

-Minutes of the meeting of Llansadwrn Community Council held at the Reading Room Llansadwrn on Wednesday 6th February, 2019.
+Minutes of the meeting of Llansadwrn Community Council held through MS Teams on Wednesday 2nd November, 2022

-2. Minutes of the previous meeting and matters arising that were not included on the Agenda
+2. Minutes of the previous meeting and matters that were not included on the Agenda.

 3. Declaration of Interest